Umuts-Codes/project-management-dashboard/README.md

 ## Team Page

-This page displays the information of team members, powered by a JavaScript function running in the background.
+This page displays the information of new team members powered by a JavaScript function running in the background.
 For the four team members, their team number, department, and joining date are shown.
 After clicking the "Add Member" button, the new member's name, role, and email address appear in the left panel.